Contact: David Boulé

 California entered history as a myth, named by the Spanish for a fabled tribe of Amazons under the command of Queen Calafia.
 The orange, too, has been cloaked in mystery since migrating from its origins in China, becoming the fruit of gods, the food of emperors, a token of gratitude and a symbol of health, wealth and love.
 Together, California and the orange have influenced each other for five hundred years, conjuring visions Eden.

-The promotion of California as a unique agrarian paradise – America’s Arcadia at the end of westward expansion – has been cultivated by governments and song writers, politicians and poets, marketers and philosophers.
-The orange continues to be a symbol – a logo, even – for California.
+The promotion of California as a unique agrarian paradise, a place of unlimited possibility and where personal reinvention was possible, has been cultivated by governments and song writers, politicians and poets, marketers and philosophers.
+The orange continues to be a symbol – a logo, even – for this California dream.
 And the romantic, idealized vision of those beautiful trees, golden fruit and immaculate farms is still a powerful perception held in popular consciousness.
 As a California citrus grower said in the 1870s, “People tell large stories about oranges…but the truth is big enough.”

 Regions Covered: Southern California, California

-Type of Materials: Books, Cultural Artifacts, Materials & Objects, Diaries/Journals/Personal Papers, Ephemera, Films/Videos/Moving Images, Manuscripts, Maps, Memorabilia, Newspaper Clippings, Official Records, Photographs, Postcards, Press Clippings, Press Releases, Printed Works, Prints/Posters, Rare Books, Slides
+Type of Materials: Audio Recordings, Books, Cultural Artifacts, Materials & Objects, Diaries/Journals/Personal Papers, Ephemera, Films/Videos/Moving Images, Institutional Publications, Manuscripts, Maps, Memorabilia, Newspaper Clippings, Official Records, Photographs, Postcards, Press Clippings, Press Releases, Printed Works, Prints/Posters, Rare Books, Slides

 Time Periods: 1848-1899, 1900-1920, 1921-1949